 This bridal shop cake by Heather Barranco Dreamcakes is absolutely spectacular!
 The bodice of the dress cake is decorated with a lace-up back and edible jewels, which the body cascades down into two round cakes.
 An entirely separate dress with the most gorgeous rose ruffled skirt sits atop the cake, while beautiful roses are meticulously placed on the cake.
 Finally, an old-fashioned sewing machine tops the majestic cake, bringing the entire theme together.

-Learn different elements in the Bluprint course Designer Fondant Textures with Marina Sousa to add dimension and fabric-like designs to your elegant dress cakes and Cake Design Made Simple: The Wedding Dress with Rachael Teufel to learn how to draw inspiration from wedding dresses and transforming them into sugar form with gum paste and modeling chocolate.
+Learn different elements in the Craftsy course Designer Fondant Textures with Marina Sousa to add dimension and fabric-like designs to your elegant dress cakes and Cake Design Made Simple: The Wedding Dress with Rachael Teufel to learn how to draw inspiration from wedding dresses and transforming them into sugar form with gum paste and modeling chocolate.

-Photo via Bluprint member Bobbiesbaking
+Photo via Craftsy member Bobbiesbaking

 3-D ruffled ombre dress cookie

-Bluprint member and cake artist Bobbiesbaking utilized techniques to forming fondant ruffles and added the decorations to create dresses for these precious 3-D ruffled ombre dress cookies!
+Craftsy member and cake artist Bobbiesbaking utilized techniques to forming fondant ruffles and added the decorations to create dresses for these precious 3-D ruffled ombre dress cookies!
 The sweet dresses are further embellished with edible pearl candies and hand-painted with gold accents and attached with royal icing.

 Want to add ruffles and frills to your next cake project?
 Enroll in Fondant Frills with Maggie Austin to master making gorgeous frills and the techniques to achieving the beautiful ombre look.